JetBrains/Qodana/topics/unity.md

 <var name="qp-linter" value="jetbrains/qodana-dotnet:2024.2"/>

-You can analyze your Unity project using %product% as explained in this section.
+You can analyze Unity project using %product% as explained in this section.

 ## Before your start